A Cubical Language for Bishop Sets: Canonicity for XTT

 \subsection{The canonicity model of XTT}

 Recall from Section~\ref{sec:functorial-semantics} that a model of $\ThCat$ is a category with a terminal object $\CCat$ paired with a representable map functor $\Mor[\Mod{\CCat}]{\ThCat}{\DF{\CCat}}$.
-The category of computability families $\GlCat$ is not a category of discrete fibrations, and therefore we cannot directly take $\GlCat,\GlFun$ as the gluing model.
-Instead, following~\cite{sterling-angiuli:2020} we will shift to working with discrete fibrations on \emph{compact} computability families $\DF{\CptGlCat}$ and use the representable map functor $\Mor[\GlNv]{\GlCat}{\DF{\CptGlCat}}$ to uniformly transfer the computability families from Section~\ref{sec:computability} from $\GlCat$ to $\DF{\CptGlCat}$.
+The category of computability structures $\GlCat$ is not a category of discrete fibrations, and therefore we cannot directly take $\GlCat,\GlFun$ as the gluing model.
+Instead, following~\cite{sterling-angiuli:2020} we will shift to working with discrete fibrations on \emph{compact} computability structures $\DF{\CptGlCat}$ and use the representable map functor $\Mor[\GlNv]{\GlCat}{\DF{\CptGlCat}}$ to uniformly transfer the computability structures from Section~\ref{sec:computability} from $\GlCat$ to $\DF{\CptGlCat}$.

 \begin{con}[Gluing model] The \emph{gluing model} $\Mor[\Mod{\CptGlCat}]{\ThCat}{\DF{\CptGlCat}}$ is defined as the composition $\GlNv \circ \GlFun$.
 Diagrammatically:

 \end{con}

 It remains to construct the morphism $\Mor{\Mod{\CptGlCat}}{\Mod{\CCat}}:\ModCat{\ThCat}$.
 We will begin by constructing the data of this morphism, checking the Beck-Chevalley condition afterward.